-Report on transparency and comparabilty of different tariffs, s, following the Roaming Regulation Adoption in P4/ 2013 No public consultation
+Report on transparency and comparability of different tariffs, following the Roaming Regulation

+Adoption in P4/ 2013

 6.2 Special Rate Services

 In 2011, BEREC addressed issues relating to the interconnection for the provision of Special Rate Services (SRS), examining the different tools that NRAs have at their disposal to address such issues.
 In 2013, BEREC will focus on the exchange of relevant experiences by NRAs.
 The intension is to discuss the practices followed by different NRAs, including their strengths and limitations.
 A formal deliverable is not envisaged.